Gelboo/DRLND-navigation/README.md

 when the agent get an average score of +13 over 100 consecutive episodes

 ## How to run the code
-You could use the insturction [nstructions in the DRLND GitHub repository](https://github.com/udacity/deep-reinforcement-learning#dependencies) to setup the Deep-Reinforcement-Leanring environment
+You could use the [insturction in the DRLND GitHub repository](https://github.com/udacity/deep-reinforcement-learning#dependencies) to setup the Deep-Reinforcement-Leanring environment

 Which highlighting these steps
 1. create a conda virenv ``` conda create -n drlnd python=3.6```